Student reviews

 After the second week, I got used to it a bit, and in my free time, I was taken to old towns, the beach, parks, and shopping.

 Although my life was different from Japan, my host family spoke Japanese and talked to me a lot.
-They were very kind and
+They were very kind and I had a lot of fun every day without any worries or problems.

 Other feelings about traveling abroad